WillerSt/magnetix_toolbox/README.md

 # magnetix_toolbox
-Some calculations of magnetostatic fields, based on FEniCSx
+Some calculations of magnetostatic fields based on FEniCSx

 The code was originally written to test hysteresis models and was afterwards enhanced to be of more general use.
 In its current state the library only supports 2D calculations based on the z-component of the magnetic vector potential.